School of Education National Leadership Council

 - A total of no more than 40 voting members.

 - The SOE Dean and development officer will serve as ex-officio, non-voting members.

 - Two faculty members from the School will serve as non-voting members.

 Council members will be expected to attend formal meetings and, if requested, serve on a committee.
 Membership guidelines follow:

-- Nominations for council membership will come through respective dean and the vice president for institutional advancement from among alumni and friends of the School who:
+- Nominations for council membership will come through respective dean and the vice president for development and alumni relations from among alumni and friends of the School who:

 - Hold leadership or community positions

 - Have demonstrated their continuing commitment to the University and the School of Education, and

 - Would contribute to the accomplishment of the Council’s purpose.